-Before the Overwatch League was even announced, the game itself, released in late October of 2015.
-Overwatch became an instant success with critics and fans.
+Before the Overwatch League was even announced, the game itself was released in May of 2016, becoming an instant success with critics and fans.
 Because of its unique, engaging multiplayer gameplay and diverse cast of heroes, it went on to win numerous “Game of the Year” awards.
-Incredibly team-based, the first person shooter had the promise of being a solid esport for Blizzard hoping to capitalize on its critical and commercial success.
+Incredibly team-based, the first-person shooter had the promise of being a solid esport for Blizzard hoping to capitalize on its critical and commercial success.

-The first seven cities announced for the Overwatch League were Seoul, Los Angeles, Boston, San Francisco, New York, Shanghai and Florida.
-The league would start their inaugural season with a total of twelve teams as London, Philadelphia, Houston, Dallas and another Los Angeles team joined the fray.
+The first seven cities announced for the Overwatch League were Seoul, Los Angeles, Boston, San Francisco, New York, Shanghai, and Florida.
+The league would start its inaugural season with a total of twelve teams, as London, Philadelphia, Houston, Dallas, and another Los Angeles team joined the fray.

 2018 – The Inaugural Season

-The inaugural season of the Overwatch League would be played across four stages with “Stage Playoffs” acting as a buffer between each of the phases with bragging rights and prize money up for grabs.
-Each team would play 40 matches throughout the season.
-The overall records would factor in determining which teams would participate in the season playoffs between six of the twelve teams in the league.
+The inaugural season of the Overwatch League would be played across four stages with “Stage Playoffs” acting as a buffer between each of the phases, with bragging rights and prize money up for grabs.
+Each team would play 40 matches throughout the season, with their overall records deciding which six teams would compete for the title.

 2019 – The Expansion